 Chally realizes that more emphasis is put on the interview than any other selection aspect.
-Here are key factors that experience has proven to be valuable.
+Here are key factors on how to interview sales candidates that experience has proven to be valuable.
 We’ve also included a short, practical interview example to assist in interview design.

 While interviewing may be the most common of selection techniques, it is effective only if it focuses on factors that are truly observable.
 The format should be structured and applied consistently across all candidates.
 An interview: